davidsherlock/edd-tiered-commission-rates/readme.txt

 * Number of sales and total earnings tier types
 * Mix and match tier types, allowing for a flexible reward structure
+* Thresholds can be either based on download earnings (and sales) or commissions
 * Calculate based on either paid and unpaid commission statuses, or paid only
 * Disable tiered rates globally, per-user, and/or per-download
 * Easily disable specific tiers when not required
-* Seamless integration with Easy Digital Downloads and Commissions admin panels
+* Seamless integration with Easy Digital Downloads and Commissions settings
 * Translation-ready and contains a POT file to get you started translating into your native language
-* Easily extendable.
-Have a specific use-case?
+* Have a specific use-case?
 Tiered Commission Rates includes plenty of developer-ready filters and action hooks to make it possible!
 * Developed using the best practices, with security, extensibility, and readability in mind

-== Important Notes ==
+== Important Note ==

-* Calculations are performed on the commission counts and total amounts, not the cart item prices.
-This option is, however, road-mapped for a future release.
 * Flat rate commission amounts are ignored, since it wouldn’t make sense to override these in instances where specific agreements are in place with vendors.
 Only percentage based tiers (and rates) are possible at this time.

 This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads") and [Commissions](https://easydigitaldownloads.com/downloads/commissions/ "Commissions") version 3.4.6 to function.